RaGR/my-DOCS-and-refrences/PRO-META-backend-eng.md

-To be and outstanding DEVand an advanced Python Django DRF and API backend development, you need to demonstrate a deep understanding of best practices, scalability, security, and performance optimization.
+To be and outstanding DEV and an advanced Python Django DRF and API backend development, you need to demonstrate a deep understanding of best practices, scalability, security, and performance optimization.
 Below is a comprehensive guide covering everything from project setup to advanced deployment techniques using **Django**, **Django REST Framework (DRF)**, **NGINX**, and other professional tools.

 ---